roadtocode4u/spaceship/docs/github/03-github-account-configuration/03-github-account-configuration.md

-# 🔗 How to Connect Git Software and GitHub Account
+# Connect Git Software and GitHub Account

 Git and GitHub work best when they are connected.
 Connecting them helps you **save your projects online**, **work with others**, and **keep your code safe**.